Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 How to Create Curiosity

-I tend to use darkness to create a sense of mystery, and have my subjects emerging into light.
+I tend to use darkness to create a sense of mystery and have my subjects emerge into the light.

 Of course, my daughter has no interest in this at all.
-She wants something bright, light, fresh and well lit.
-Man, that means I have to come up with an entirely different approach to creating curiosity to I enhance her as the subject in my compositions.
+She wants something bright, light, fresh, and well-lit.
+Man, that means I have to come up with an entirely different approach to creating curiosity to enhance her as the subject in my compositions.

 There are a few ways I can come up with some curiosity and try to create an unexpected composition for her.

 One method is to use negative space.
 Another is to avoid showing her face.
 I may use some blur.
 Maybe a silhouette (though that seems dark).